Peak District Guided Walking Tour 2025

 Ascent: 1,200 feet (360m)

-In Summary: Beginning with a descent to the famous stepping stones we follow the River Dove to Milldale.
+In summary: Beginning with a descent to the famous stepping stones we follow the River Dove to Milldale.
 Following the zig zag path we then return through pasture land high above the gorge.

 Highlight: The famous limestone gorge of Dovedale is just a stone’s throw from our country house with its rock formations, caves and verdant flora.

-Option 2 – Tissington And Dovedale
+Option 2 – Dovedale & Tissington

-In Summary: Follow the river through the delightful surroundings of Dovedale to Milldale.
+In summaryFollow the river through the delightful surroundings of Dove Dale to Milldale.
 Having climbed to the top of Shining Tor our return route takes us via the villages of Alsop-en-le-Dale and Tissington.

-the FitzHerbert family in 1609.
+HighlightTissington is particularly attractive estate village with a fine Jacobean hall built by the FitzHerbert family in 1609.
 If you visit around Ascension Day you’ll see the six well-dressings around the village.

-Option 3 – Dovedale & Villages Of The White Peak
+Option 3 – Dovedale & Villages of the White Peak

 Distance: 11 miles (18km)